simplay/playground2/README.txt

 Demo

-Yay, some new conent.
+Yay, some new conent. asdfasdf

 That's idd awesome, isnt it?
+2

+foobar?